Drassil/noderouter/docs/README.md

 Usage: noderouter [OPTIONS]
 Options:
   -h, --help : show help information
-  -f, --hosts    : run the client with an host.json file, if not specified no hosts will be registered now --apiPort  : set the listening port for noderouter API --httpPort : set the listening port for the http proxy --tslPort  : set the listening port for the TSL proxy
+  -c, --conf    : run the client with a custom configuration file --apiPort  : set the listening port for noderouter API --httpPort : set the listening port for the http proxy --tslPort  : set the listening port for the TSL proxy